Skip to main content Skip to footer

 let cmpRef = vcr.createComponent(cmpResolver.resolveComponentFactory(componentType));

-This code creates a component and assigns the associated ComponentRef instance (holding some useful information about the component) to the cmpRef variable.
-The cmpRef.instance property contains a reference to the instantiated component, and cmpRef.location.nativeElement can be used to retrieve the root DOM element representing the instantiated component's template.
-After the component has been created, we assign its properties with the values passed in the componentProperties parameter:
+This code instantiates the component and assigns the resulting ComponentRef (which stores useful information about the component) to the cmpRef variable.
+The cmpRef.instance property references the instantiated component, while cmpRef.location.nativeElement retrieves the root DOM element representing the component's template.
+After creating the component, assign its properties using the values passed in the componentProperties parameter:

 if(componentProperties){